Monday, July 06, 2009

 d) The inadequacy of evolutionary explanations. "[B]oth the sheer existence of conscious states and the precise mental content that constitutes them is outside the pale of evolutionary explanation."

-Here's what I think.
-Real atheism is philosophical naturalism.
-There are therefore no non-natural events.
-It is difficult, if not in principle impossible, to deny mental causation.
+Real atheism is philosophical naturalism (PN).
+On atheism-as-PN there are no non-natural events.
+It is difficult, if not in principle impossible, to deny mental causation (such as "choosing" to argue against the existence of God).
 Atheism is, therefore, false.